ZheLdeng/cpufb/README.md

 # cpufp

-This is a tool for benchmarking insturctions performance of cpu.
+This is a tool for benchmarking insturctions performance of cpu.It can automatically sense the local SIMD|DSA ISAs while compiling.

 It includes the following features:

-floating-points and AI peak performance, L1 and L2 cache size, L1 and L2 cache bandwidth, number of ways of L1 cache, IPC of floating-point instruction, IPC of load instruction, theoretical peak IPC.
+floating-points and AI peak performance, L1 and L2 cache size, L1 and L2 cache bandwidth, number of ways of L1 cache, IPC of floating-point instruction, IPC of load instruction, multiple issue.

-It can automatically sense the local SIMD|DSA ISAs while compiling.
+* `Multiple issue / cache size / cache bandwidth / multi-way of cache` only for single core.
+If you test using multiple cores, you will get results from a random core.

 ## Support OS and ISA